Ajetski/deno-package-finder/README.md

 ## Deno Package Finder

-A VSCode Extension for easily finding and importing paxkages from deno.land/x or the deno standard library.
+A VSCode Extension for easily finding and importing packages from deno.land/x or the deno standard library.

 ### Commands:
 * `deno-package-finder.findDenoPackage: Find Deno Package`